yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bilevelprogramming.md

 YALMIP has built-in support for definition, setup, and [solution of bilevel programming] problems.
 The code here concentrates on the built-in solver for bilevel problems.
-You can of course set them up yourself, by manually deriving the KKT conditions and solving them using various techniques in YALMIP, or by using YALMIPs high-level [kkt] operator, as illustrated in the [bilevel example](/example/bilevelaternatives).
+You can of course set them up yourself, by manually deriving the KKT conditions and solving them using various techniques in YALMIP, or by using YALMIPs high-level [kkt] operator, as illustrated in the [bilevel example](/example/bilevelalternatives).

-For an introduction to bilevel optimization, see [Practical Bilevel Optimization: algorithms and Applications by J. F. Bard](http://books.google.com/books?id=3T9LZreZshUC&printsec=frontcover)
+For an introduction to bilevel optimization, see [Bard 1999](/reference/bard1999).

 ### KKT conditions in bilevel programming